CenturyLinkCloud/mdw/docs/_docs/overview.md

 Assets are bundled into [packages]() for distribution and discovery.
 For Java, Groovy and Kotlin source code assets, the package also provides Java-standard namespace resolution.
 Every package is technically optional, but to derive much benefit from MDW you'll want to include at least `com.centurylink.mdw.base`.
-The best way to visualize asset packages is through Designer or MDWHub.
+The best way to visualize asset packages is through MDW Studio or MDWHub.
 But in case you're curious, the raw resources live here:
   - Source in GitHub:
     https://github.com/CenturyLinkCloud/mdw/tree/master/mdw-workflow/assets
   - Published builds in Maven Central: http://repo1.maven.org/maven2/com/centurylink/mdw/assets/

-Designer, MDWHub and the CLI all include asset discovery/import features that can grab selected packages from Maven Central.
+MDW Studio, MDWHub and the CLI all include asset discovery/import features that can grab selected packages from Maven Central.
 App teams can publish their own asset libraries and make them discoverable through this standard MDW distribution mechanism.

 ### MDW Components